George Clingan

+Biography

 Clingan was born in Dufferin County, Ontario, the son of Flemming Clingan and Mary Ann Cumberland, and was educated in Orangeville and at the Toronto Medical College.
 He received certification as a physician and surgeon.
 Clingan practised medicine in the village of Horning's Mills in Ontario, later moving to Manitoba.
 He also became a Major in the 12th Manitoba Dragoons.
 Clingan began his military career with the Dragoons in 1898, and saw military service overseas in France with a hospital unit during World War I. In 1938, he was named president of the Manitoba Medical Association.
 In religion, he was a Methodist.
 Clingan married Ida Thompson.

 From 1908 to 1909, Clingan served as mayor of Virden, Manitoba.
 He was first elected to the Manitoba legislature in the provincial election of 1914, defeating Conservative incumbent Harvey C. Simpson by eighty-five votes in the rural, southwestern riding of Virden.
-The Conservatives won this election, and Clingan served with his party in opposition.